PyPSA/PyPSA/doc/user-guide/components.rst

 Load
 ====

 The load attaches to a single bus and consumes power as a PQ load.
+It can also be used to model other loads than power, such as hydrogen or heat.

 For loads, if :math:`p>0` the load is consuming active power from the bus and if :math:`q>0` it is consuming reactive power (i.e. behaving